kubevirt/community/design-proposals/seitan/unified-control-resources-access-operations-with-seitan-kubevirt.md

 The seitan project comes with 3 components:

-* _Seitan_ is the seccomp monitor running on the privileged side.
+* _seitan_ is the seccomp monitor running on the privileged side.
 It is responsible for
     1. evaluating the arguments of the filtered syscalls
     2. executing the corresponding action
     3. returning the result
-* _Seitan-eater_ is the installer of the seccomp filters in the unprivileged context (_virt-launcher_)
+* _seitan-eater_ is the installer of the seccomp filters in the unprivileged context (_virt-launcher_)
-* _Seitan-cooker_ generates the inputs for _seitan_ and _seitan-eater_ based on
+* _seitan-cooker_ generates the inputs for _seitan_ and _seitan-eater_ based on
   the _seitan recipe_.
 The _seitan recipe_ is a JSON input file that lists the filtered syscalls, their arguments, and the corresponding action for a specific VMI.